-- 1. $(X(t), Y(t))0$ -the parametric representation of the trajectory.
-These functions are meaningful in \mathscr{C}0 only; - t{crt}-the point of the curve closest to the current node; - 3. coordinates of common nodes- $(A, B, C, D)0$ in coordinate system \mathscr{C}0 .
+- (X(t), Y(t))0 encoded either using universal tables to reduce overhead, or reverse Polish notation, to allow maximum flexibility.
+These functions are meaningful in C0 only; - 2) t{crt} the point of the curve closest to the current node; - 3) coordinates of common nodes $(A, B, C, D)0$ in coordinate system \mathscr{C}0 ;

-For arbitrary trajectories, TBF uses (1) and (2) to support forwarding.
-If Cartesian routing is used, the line between the current node and the destination describes the trajectory, therefore only (3) is an overhead.
-When global coordinates are used, there is no packet overhead for Cartesian, and TBF specific overhead is (1) and (2).
+If TBF is used with a global coordinate system, registration is not required, and only (1) and (2) are necessary.
+If Cartesian routing is used, the line between the current node and the destination describes the trajectory, therefore only the (3) is an overhead (unless when global coordinates are used, in which case there is no packet overhead).